DanielMode/CRCBackend/README.md

 ## Troubleshooting
 - OIDC Authentication Errors: Verify role configuration and permissions in AWS for GitHub Actions.
 - Terraform Apply Issues: Review specific error messages, often caused by resource conflicts or permissions.

+## Authentication with AWS SSO
+This project uses AWS SSO (Single Sign-On) for secure access to AWS resources, avoiding the use of permanent IAM credentials.
+AWS SSO provides temporary access permissions, improving security.

+If you are setting up the project independently, you’ll need to configure your own AWS SSO permissions accordingly.

 ## OIDC Authentication
 GitHub Actions uses OIDC (OpenID Connect) to securely authenticate with AWS for automated deployments.
 This approach allows GitHub Actions to assume a role in AWS, eliminating the need for static AWS credentials stored in GitHub secrets.